Best upright vacuums of 2022

 - Best budget: Dirt Devil Versa Clean Bagless Stick Vacuum Cleaner and Hand Vac

 So you’ve decided to make clean-up easier and seek out the best upright vacuum your money can buy.
 Now what?
 Well, as with all household appliances, first you need to narrow down the options.
 Do you want to go bagged or bagless?
-Should you go with a larger upright vacuum or get a lightweight stick model to tackle stairs?
+Should you go with a larger vacuum or get a lightweight stick model to tackle stairs?
 Do you need it for carpet, hard floors or both?
 There are a lot of decisions to make, but you can relax.
 We’re here to help.

 What is the best upright vacuum?